MirielCH/Maya-the-Bee/README.md

 ## Commands

-Maya uses slash commands but also supports some legacy commands.
+Maya uses slash commands but also supports some text commands.
-Default prefix for legacy commands is `maya ` and is changeable in `/settings server`.
+Default prefix for text commands is `maya ` and is changeable in `/settings server`.
 Use `/help` for an overview.

 ## Dev commands